jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) The determination may set out the year or years for which it is to apply, but it may not apply for years before the implementation of the extended model reporting standard for digital platforms under section 185T(1).
 (4) The determination may provide for the extension, limitation, variation, cancellation, or revocation of an earlier determination.
 (5) A person affected by a determination made under this section may dispute or challenge the determination under Parts 4A and 8A.
-(6) Within 30 days of having made a determination under this section, the Commissioner must publish a notice in a publication chosen by the Commissioner setting out the New Zealand dollar equivalent that is the subject of the determination, any necessary amendment caused by exchange rate fluctuations, and the periods for which the threshold is to apply.
+(6) Within 30 days of having made a determination under this section, the Commissioner must publish the determination.

 **Determinations relating to prepayments**